Jaishankar (actor): Career

 In an era dominated by Sivaji Ganesan, M. G. Ramachandran and Gemini Ganesan, he created his own niche with portrayals of Westernised characters.
-He was popularly known as South Indian James Bond because of his roles as the investigative detective in Vallavan Oruvan and CID Shankar, and "Friday star" because he invariably had a release every week, He was also adept at comedy and contemporary portrayals as seen in Pattanathil Bhootham, Noottrukku Nooru and Kuzhandaiyum Deivamum.Among his more memorable roles was the teacher's role in the K Balachander film, Noothukku Nooru.
+He was popularly known as South Indian James Bond because of his roles as the investigative detective in Vallavan Oruvan and CID Shankar, and "Friday star" because he invariably had a release every week.
+He was also adept at comedy and contemporary portrayals as seen in Pattanathil Bhootham, Noottrukku Nooru and Kuzhandaiyum Deivamum.Among his more memorable roles was the teacher's role in the K Balachander film, Noothukku Nooru.
 His first film was Iravum Pagalum, which had also been the title of his debut film song.
-With the emergence of Rajinikanth and Kamal Haasan, he began to play villain and father roles in many films, among them Murattu Kaalai, Apoorva Sagodharargal and Thalapathi.
+With the emergence of Rajinikanth and Kamal Haasan, he began to mostly play villain and father roles in many films, among them Murattu Kaalai, Apoorva Sagodharargal and Thalapathi.